CriticalFlaw/TF2HUD-Fixes/README.md

 ### Workshop Pack
 *This pack corrects multiple reported issues with the default TF2 HUD.
 These have been submitted to the Steam Workshop for Valve's consideration.*
-- Added back the passive attributes label on the Loadout screen.
+- Added back the passive attributes label to the Loadout screen.
 - Added minmode UI for Capture the Flag, Player Destruction and PASS Time.
 - Added missing font definitions to **resources/clientscheme.res**.
 - Fixed Backpack screen header not displaying properly when applying a tool to an item.
 - Fixed Scout and Soldier labels not changing color when hovered over on the Class Selection screen.
 - Fixed console errors related to missing **huditemeffectmeter_action.res** and **menu_thumb_missing.vmt** files.
-- Fixed disguise panel overlapping with spells panel and Mann vs. Machine cash counter in minmode.
+- Fixed disguise panel overlapping the MvM cash counter and the spells panel in minmode.
 - Fixed item containers on the quickswitch panel appearing misaligned.
 - Fixed item tooltips breaking after viewing certain items in the Armory.
 - Fixed the Demoman's charge meter missing a label and not being aligned in minmode.